 SWAN is a free service and may be able to help you in some situations.
 We work with people with disability and their families to improve knowledge and understanding about the NDIS, mainstream, and disability services, and can attend meetings with you as an advocate if needed.
 It can be helpful to speak with a peer support organisation like SWAN before important meetings, to help you prepare.
 If you know more, and feel prepared, you will feel more confident in meetings to advocate for your child.
-Here are some other organisations that offer advocacy support:

-Advocacy WA Advocacy WA is an organisation based in Bunbury, but they also have offices in other major towns and operate across the southwest of WA.
+Here are some other organisations that offer advocacy support: Advocacy WA Advocacy WA is an organisation based in Bunbury, but they also have offices in other major towns and operate across the southwest of WA.
 It is a free service for people with disabilities, and parents can contact them on behalf of their child for advocacy support.
 You can find out more about Advocacy WA and how to contact them here: swanautism.org.au/advocacy-wa Sussex Street Community Law Services Sussex Street Community Law Services is a free legal service based in Perth for low-income and disadvantaged people in the community, including people with disabilities.
 The WA Disability Discrimination Unit is part of the Sussex Street Community Law Services.
 They provide information and advice to people living anywhere in WA (including the southwest) who feel they have been discriminated against because of their disability.
 You can find out more about Sussex Street Community Law Services and how to contact them here: swanautism.org.au/sussex-st-comm-law Developmental Disability WA (DDWA) DDWA provide free advocacy, and have expertise in advocacy across health, education, disability services (including NDIS), justice (including guardianship), access, recreation and housing.
 You can find out more about DDWA, and contact them here:

-Website: swanautism.org.au/ddwa-ind-advocacy As well as being able to get individual advocacy support, there are national and state advocacy organisations that advocate to the government on issues that are important to people with disabilities.
+• Website: swanautism.org.au/ddwa-ind-advocacy As well as being able to get individual advocacy support, there are national and state advocacy organisations that advocate to the government on issues that are important to people with disabilities.
 Some also offer a range of information resources.
-There is a directory of Australian disability advocacy organisations here: swanautism.org.au/afdo-advocacy Children and Young People with Disability Australia (CYDA) Children and Young People with Disability Australia (CYDA) is the national representative organisation for children and young people with disabilities aged 0 to 25 years.
-CYDA has information on NDIS, inclusive education, and much more. swanautism.org.au/cyda People With disability WA (PWdWA) PWdWA provides non-legal individual advocacy to help people with disabilities speak out, express their views, and uphold their rights. swanautism.org.au/pwdwa Advokit Advokit is a simple, pop-up website produced by Disability Advocacy Network Australia (DANA) and Inclusion Australia during COVID 19.
-It is designed to help you with the advocacy resources you need during the pandemic and beyond. swanautism.org.au/advokit
+There is a directory of Australian disability advocacy organisations here: swanautism.org.au/afdo-advocacy Support Services Children and Young People with Disability Australia (CYDA) Children and Young People with Disability Australia (CYDA) is the national representative organisation for children and young people with disabilities aged 0 to 25 years.
+CYDA has information on NDIS, inclusive education, and much more. swanautism.org.au/cyda People With disability WA (PWdWA) PWdWA provides non-legal individual advocacy to help people with disabilities speak out, express their views, and uphold their rights. swanautism.org.au/pwdwa

 Financial Support Centrelink Payments Most parents of autistic children will be eligible for some financial assistance from Centrelink / Services Australia.
 However, you don't get any allowances or payments automatically when your child has a diagnosis, you have to apply for them.
 The rules and application forms may change from time to time, so it's important to look at the current information and use current application forms.
-The payment starts from the date Centrelink receives your application, not the date your child is diagnosed, so it's a good idea to apply as soon as possible. \Please note that when your child turns 16, Centrelink considers them to be an adult.
+The payment starts from the date Centrelink receives your application, not the date your child is diagnosed, so it's a good idea to apply as soon as possible.
+Please note that when your child turns 16, Centrelink considers them to be an adult.
 See the information below for 16 years and over for details.
 Here are some payments you may be entitled to: